 Right now, check in with yourself: what goals or needs do you have NOW?

 They are likely different from when you started.
-They're also likely different than two years ago.
+They're also likely different than this time last year.

 Either way, if you have goals and/or needs that are not being satisfied, it’s time for an audit.
 Time to reassess and make some course-corrections if necessary.